jirassimok/SchedulerTranslator/code/README.txt

 translated into the old scheduler's schedb xml format.

-To get a database from the server, run as: python3 Main.py get DATABASE_PATH
+To get a database from the server, run with:
+Main.py get DATABASE_PATH

-To transcribe the database to an xml, run as: python3 Main.py parse PORT DATABASE_PATH IO_PATH
+To transcribe the database to an xml, run with:
+Main.py parse PORT DATABASE_PATH IO_PATH

 If not specified, PORT, DATABASE_PATH, and IO_PATH default to 8000, "../DATABASE", and "../io", respectively.